sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 Collaboration will also improve with the implementation of the above recommendations as the ability to collaborate is greatly influenced by the standardization of information and the reassurance on personnel to share across departments.

 We encourage ESDC to continue leading departments and agencies in sharing and collaborating, even if pilot is over!

+## Inline references

+[^1]: At the time, GCXchange had long term plans to enable use by non-GC users
+[^2]: At the time, GCXchange did not completely meet all GC accessibility requirements, however the GCXchange team was working with Microsoft to continually improve accessibility
+[^3]: The security team were only able to share the two software assessment documents that they had that were unclassified.
+All of their other software assessment documents were classified as protected by default and could not be posted on GCXchange.
+[^4]: Early on in the pilot it was determined that privacy assessments were very departmentally specific and not as useful to share as the documents from the other teams.